Tyson Fury eyes Oleksandr Usyk trilogy fight with Anthony Joshua ‘in tatters’

 “Joshua’s in tatters at the moment.
 He has got to pick up the pieces from his last fight.
 But the fight with Usyk – one on Saturday and the one afterwards – would be fantastic for me.”

-Usyk is favourite to repeat his success over Fury in May when he won on a split decision.
+Usyk is favourite to repeat his success in May when he inflicted the first career defeat on Fury via a split decision, seizing his rival’s WBC belt to become the first undisputed world heavyweight champion since Lennox Lewis in 2000.

+A classic encounter saw Fury take control of the middle rounds and he even appeared close to forcing a stoppage in the sixth before Usyk slowly gained the upper hand until letting rip in a dominant ninth.